- Price: £159.00

 'From Stress to Psychosis' is based on our one-day seminar of the same name.
 This online course is split into 4 modules, each of which are broken down further into different sections containing filmed lectures given in English by the tutor, Ivan Tyrrell.

 Each film clip is followed by a short series of multiple choice questions.
 These are designed to help you think about and absorb the course content and to check that you have understood the main points of that section before proceeding to the next.

 There are also course notes for you to download, plus additional reading information and helpful links.

-You can take as long as you like to work your way through the course and can view it as many times as you like while you have access to it.
+You can take as long as you like to work your way through the course and can view it as many times as you like.

 When you successfully complete the course, you will be awarded a CPD Certificate by HG College and The Human Givens Institute (equivalent to 6 hours of continuing professional development).

 'From Stress to Psychosis' is also a required module of Part 1 of the Human Givens Diploma, so by successfully completing this online course you will also have completed a part of this highly respected qualification.

 “A different approach to the medical model – more humane and holistic, which is what is needed.”